 Immigration might be one of the most polarizing issues in today’s world.
 While it seems everyone has an opinion, it surprises most people, including people of faith, to learn that Jesus and the Bible speak frequently about immigrants.
 Our hope is that followers of Jesus will formulate their thoughts and perspectives on immigrants based on a Biblical perspective.
 Our learning resources help you teach others about God and His heart for immigrants.
 Whether your need is related to curriculum to lead a one-day workshop, a weekly small group, or preach a sermon, Immigrant Connection has resources to help.

 Immigration is an issue, immigrants are people.
 While Immigrant Connection is proud to help you learn about changes in your community and learn about a Biblical perspective on immigrants and immigration; our deepest desire is that you will connect and build relationships with individual immigrants and refugees in your community.
 We firmly believe the most transformative location is around a table – where people connect face to face and listen and learn from one another.
 With this in mind, we have several categories of resources to help you form these connections and relationships in your own community.
 For some, a good first step might be opening up dialogue and creating one-on-one or group meetings to hear each other’s stories and learn together.

 After you've moved through the process of learning and connecting, the next step is welcoming.
 To provide welcome is a threefold movement - its towards immigrants (serving felt needs), with immigrants (healthy partnerships together), and through immigrants (empowering and following their lead).
 There are several innovative, powerful ways to spread welcome.
-We have found that family resource nights, language classes, citizenship classes, and Know Your Rights workshops are all great initial options.
+We have found that family resource nights, citizenship classes, and Know Your Rights workshops are all great initial options.
 Immigrant Connection has developed "plug and play" resources and toolkits that allow you to start each of these welcoming activities in your community.